Frequently Asked Questions about Personal Property Taxes

 A. Contact your town official for details.

 Q. When is my personal property tax payment due?
-A. Taxes on all personal property located in Fauquier County on January 1 and any property purchased or located in the county through approximately June 30 will be due on October 5.
-Taxes on vehicles and trailers only, acquired after then will be due 30 days from the date of the tax bill.
+A. Tax on all personal property located in Fauquier County on January 1 and any property purchased or located in the county through approximately July 30 is due on October 5.
+Tax on vehicles and trailers only, acquired after then will be due 30 days from the date of the tax bill.

 Q. Is there a penalty for paying my personal property tax late?